fmnas/fmnas-site/README.md

 ### Tests

+#### Blackbox tests

+There are blackbox tests for the GCP services located in tests/blackbox.

 #### Repo state tests

 The `.github/workflows/check-repo.yml` workflow checks that the repo is in a good state before merging.
 All of the